-Advances or reimbursements made in error must be refunded to the National Science Foundation if the erroneous payment creates an excess cash on hand condition or a negative "Balance Authorized" as computed on lines 6 and 15 of the FCTR.
+Advances or reimbursements made in error must be refunded to the National Science Foundation if the erroneous payment creates excess cash on hand condition or a negative "Balance Authorized" as computed on the FFR.
 Excess funds should be promptly refunded electronically or by check.
 Contact the NSF Division of Financial Management at (703) 292-8280 for instruction for electronically refunding monies to NSF.
 Checks shall be mailed to NSF, Attn.
 Cashier, 4201 Wilson Boulevard, Arlington, VA 22230.